garvbox-net/infra-ng/docs/networking.md

 easily connect to resources in the other without needing VPN software on the clients.

 Notes on the setup:
-* `Alphasite` is the "core" site here, running the OpenWRT server
+* `Alphasite` is the "core" site here, running the OpenVPN server
   * Router: `packetron` - running PFsense
   * Domain: `glenside.lan`
 * `Gammasite` is an "edge" site